MIT-Emerging-Talent/2024-group-11-cdsp/retrospective/retrospective_4.md

 ### Or remove extra steps?

-- Prioritized Feedback Implementation: Prioritized the implementation of critical feedback from non-technical stakeholders to ensure timely improvements in our communication.
+- Prioritized Feedback Implementation: Prioritized the implementation of critical feedback from another team to ensure timely improvement of our project.
 - Targeted feedback to the team: Need to provide constructive feedback to team 12, based on the created documentation.